Falanan/Private_Assistant/README.md

 # Introduction

 In this project, I'm going to build a fake vtuver.
 This project will use comments made during a live streaming as input to a language model, which gives a textual response.
 After that the replies will be feed into a TTS(Text-to-Speech) model, this TTS model can imitate someone's voice, just like a mocking bird.
 This modle can read the text.
 The next step is to mimic the changes in the shape of a human's mouth while speaking.
+It can also works as a private voice assistant.

 ## Technologies